 We study the impact of Peer to Peer technology and thought on society

-The post Essay of the Day: Multitude, Assemblies, and a New Politics of the Common appeared first on P2P Foundation.
+The post Book of the Day: Automating Inequality: How High-Tech Tools Profile, Police, and Punish the Poor appeared first on P2P Foundation.

 You are disconnected from chat.
 Connect to join the chat.

 Started by Sepp Hasslberger.
 Last reply by Dante-Gabryell Monson Nov 1, 2015.

 Started by Satoshi Nakamoto.
 Last reply by Alexx Saver Sep 13, 2014.